Larne Lifeboat Station: History

 A new floating berth for the All-weather lifeboat was constructed and completed in May 2000, in time for the arrival of Larne's permanent lifeboat.
 On 3 August, a new All-weather lifeboat 14-30 Dr. John McSparran (ON 1246) arrived on station.
 At a ceremony at East Antrim Boat Club on Saturday 30 September 2000, funded from the legacy of the late Mrs Margaret McSparran, the lifeboat was named in memory of her brother, Dr. John Gerard McSparran.

 In 2015, the station received its latest Inshore lifeboat.
 The lifeboat was funded by the 'Pistol Benefit Fund', set up in memory of Frederick Pistol (Fred), a wartime refugee from Austria, and later Army Major, and his wife Theresa (Terry), a former concert pianist born in Westcliff-on-Sea, both keen sailors, and passionate supporters of the RNLI.
 At a naming ceremony in September 2015, attended by members of the Pistol family, following Fred's tradition of naming all his boats after his wife, the lifeboat was named Terry (D-783).

 The 200th anniversary of the RNLI, and the 30th anniversary of operations at Larne Lifeboat Station, were celebrated with an open day on 22 June 2024.

-On 21 October 2025, seven of the Larne crew attended the RNLI All-weather lifeboat centre in Poole for the official launch of their new lifeboat 13-58 Machiko Nancy (ON 1365).
-The lifeboat will head for Larne after sea-trials and final commissioning, and will enter service after crew training.
+Seven of the Larne lifeboat crew attended the RNLI All-weather lifeboat centre in Poole on 21 October 2025, for the official launch of their new lifeboat 13-58 Machiko Nancy (ON 1365).
 Funded primarily by Michael Cameron, via the Cameron Family Charitable Foundation, the lifeboat is named in memory of the late wife of the donor, who died in 2020.

+Following a period of training, 13-58 Machiko Nancy (ON 1365) entered service in February 2026.
+The lifeboat was formally named at a ceremony at the East Antrim Boat Club on Saturday 18 July 2026.